Tools You'll Need

 Heat a small pan (kadai) and add 1-2 tablespoons of coconut oil.
 Once the oil is hot, add 1/2 teaspoon of mustard seeds and let them splutter.
 Then, add some curry leaves and let them sizzle until fragrant.

-Pour the hot tempering directly over the ground coriander paste in the bowl.
-Mix well to incorporate the tempering evenly throughout the gojju.
+Pour the hot directly over the ground coriander paste in the bowl.
+Mix well to incorporate the evenly throughout the gojju.
 Your Coriander Leaves Gojju is now ready to be served with rice, chapati, or bread.

 • Adjust the quantity of green and red chilies according to your spice preference.